 Malone married Emma Brown on 19 Jan.
 1886; they had 6 children: Carroll B., J. Walter, Jr., Franklin, Margaret Crobaugh Day, Esther M. Waterbury, and Ruth M. Osborne.
 The couple concentrated on urban ministry to people of all races and social classes, holding evangelistic meetings in the ACADEMY OF MUSIC until it burned in 1892, and then opening the Whosoever Will Mission, which served meals to the poor in a former Free Methodist Church.
 Malone was elected to the board of directors of the Publishing Association of Friends in 1890 and co-founded The American Friend.
 He and Emma published The Christian Worker, The Bible Student, The Soul-Winner, The Evangelical Friend, and The Young People.

-J. Walter Malone Papers, Malone College, Canton, Ohio
+J. Walter Malone Papers, Malone University, Canton, Ohio

 Oliver, John W., ed.
 J. Walter Malone: The Autobiography of an Evangelical Quaker (1993).

-Osborne, John W. The Malone Story: The Dream of Two Quaker Young People (1970).
+Osborne, Byron L. The Malone Story: The Dream of Two Quaker Young People (1970).